rileym65/lms/README.md

 All hardware left on the surface of the moon, for example the descent module, rover, flags, debris from crashes, etc are recorded in a user reference file so that these sites can be revisited on future missions and find the relevant hardware/debris at their original locations.

 The physics for spacecraft motion is pretty solid, but some instruments have issues that still need to be resolved, for example the prograde modes of the axis displays tend to show erroneous information when orbits are way out of round, like during powered descent.
-The INS currently does not show correct information in the ORB^REL and ORB^TAR modes.

 The lunar surface is currently randomly generated and is based upon position seeds, therefore future missions will encounter the same lunar features.
 I have started a module to generate the lunar surface based upon lunar features.
 The map generator currently uses this method for the high altitude maps and therefore generates a map that does resemble the moon, this method needs to be extended down to medium and low altitude maps.